Ready to start a business in Illinois? We can help you form your dream business in just minutes.

 You can be quite creative when choosing a new business name in Illinois.
 However, there are a handful of rules you have to follow.
 In general, any new corporation name or LLC name you choose needs to:

 Arguably, one of the hardest parts of a business name change in Illinois is choosing a distinguishable name.
 This step normally requires searching the names that are already in the Secretary of State’s database, and sometimes it requires reserving a new business name until you’re ready to use it.
-We can take over the cumbersome task of searching and securing your new name with our Business Name Checker and our Business Name Reservation Service.

 When you file paperwork to change a business name in Illinois for an LLC or a corporation, the government needs to know more than the new name you want to use.
 Usually, LLC owners and corporation owners filing Articles of Amendment need to provide the Secretary of State with: